256dpi/fire/README.md

 The Authorizer accepts a list of scopes that must have been granted to the token.

-- The authorizer will assign the AccessToken to the context using the `fire.access_token` key.
+- The authorizer will assign the AccessToken model to the context using the `fire.access_token` key.

+## License

+The MIT License (MIT)

+Copyright (c) 2016 Joël Gähwiler